Two points for TV reception and data will be provided - one in the main bedroom and the other in the living area.

 There will be a gas centralised reticulated hot water system throughout the building.

 To the rear of the complex is the community barbeque garden area.
-The steam room and gym are located on level 1.
+The sauna room and gym are located on level 1.

 One on the Park is complete and ready for purchasers to move in.